Bills Digest No. 18, 2024-25

 Amended tipping off offence

 Schedule 5 of the Bill makes amendments to the existing ‘tipping off’ offence.
 It is currently an offence under the AML/CTF Act for a reporting entity to disclose information about a SMR (or any other required report) to anyone other than AUSTRAC (existing section 123).
 The Bill repeals and replaces existing section 123 (item 2 of Schedule 5), clarifying who can commit the tipping off offence.
-Proposed subsection 123(1) broadens liability for the offence specifying that it applies to reporting entities (or employees), a member of a reporting group (or employees), or any person required by notice to give information or produce documents under section 49 or proposed section 49B (inserted by item 6 of Schedule 9 and amended by items 12 to 14 of Schedule 4) (a wider group of persons beyond reporting entities).
+Proposed subsection 123(1) broadens liability for the offence, specifying that it applies to reporting entities (or employees), a member of a reporting group (or employees), or any person required by notice to give information or produce documents under section 49 or proposed section 49B (inserted by item 6 of Schedule 9 and amended by items 12–14 of Schedule 4) (a wider group of persons beyond reporting entities).

 Crucially, proposed subsection 123(1) stipulates the new tipping off offence applies to any person who ‘is or has been’ engaged in any of these capacities.
-This captures persons who have ceased employment with the relevant entity and means the prohibition of disclosure of relevant AML/CTF information is an enduring one.
-A new element introduced into the amended offence is a requirement that the disclosure of information would or could reasonably be expected to prejudice an investigation.
-The maximum penalty for this offence is 2 years imprisonment, or 120 penalty units, or both.
+This captures persons who have ceased employment with the relevant entity and means the prohibition of disclosure of relevant AML/CTF information is an enduring obligation.

 Proposed section 123 provides 2 exceptions to the tipping off offence (reduced from 9 exceptions listed in the current offence).
 The first is a crime prevention exception, detailed at proposed subsection 123(4).
 This allows disclosure of certain information by specified persons (including legal practitioners and accountants) to dissuade a customer from engaging in unlawful conduct.
 Defendants bear an evidential burden of proof in relation to this exception.